matnado/TemporalBackbone/README.md

 For sparse networks (like most of the large networks), the computational time is O(N T^2)

 Input:
-- pandas dataframe with three columns (order is important): node1, node2, time
+- pandas dataframe with three columns: *node1, node2, time* **Note: order is important)**
-- Minimum length of the interval (time step is taken from the data): default 1 day
+- Minimum length of the interval: *default 1 day **Note: time step is taken from the data)***
-- whether the network is directed or not: default True
+- whether the network is directed or not: *default True*
-- whether to use the Bonferroni correction: default True
+- whether to use the Bonferroni correction: *default True*
-- threshold to determine the significance of a link: default 0.01
+- threshold to determine the significance of a link: *default 0.01*

 Output:
 - list with the significant links